jacktipper/raivBox/README.md

 All of the additional python files in this repository facilitate hardware-software interaction on the physical raivBox device.

-The `assets/` folder contains a few graphics, as well as the custom printed circuit board (PCB) zip file and the three stl files needed to 3D-print the raivBox housing components.
+In addition to the master's thesis document, the `assets/` folder contains the custom printed circuit board (PCB) zip file and the three stl files needed to 3D-print the raivBox housing components, as well as a few pictures and renders.

 ![raivBox software architecture](https://github.com/jacktipper/raivBox/blob/main/assets/raivBox_arch.png)